HOME BUYING 101

 2. Unusual or Strong Odors

-Musty smells sometimes suggest mold or mildew, while other times a strong “pleasant” odor is used as an attempt to mask underlying problems.
-Always investigate any suspicious smells thoroughly.
+Musty smells sometimes suggest mold or mildew, while other times a strong "pleasant" odor is used to mask underlying problems.

 3. Foundation and Structural Issues